 My male clients usually end up in my office only after they realize they have hit rock-bottom.
 These are the truly fortunate ones whose inner voices yelled loud and long enough to enable them to go against the code; breaking the rule.
 This realization shows real strength.

 Male depression, like any depression, is a state of mind where we feel we are failing.
 We blame ourselves for our failure, and we believe what we think.
-We find ourselves constantly following negative thoughts, repeating our negative mantras like an internal iTunes playlist.
+As a result, we find ourselves constantly following negative thoughts, repeating our negative mantras like an internal iTunes playlist.
 We ignore our friends’ and/or family’s warnings or pleas; blind to the exaggeration inherent in our negative thoughts.
 We now become angry.

 Anger can be deafening.
 It oppresses and creates an isolation that leads us to crave an escape route.
 Some seek this getaway from our internal negative chatter through various regimens of immersion: in the Internet, the news, the latest reality show/situation comedy, alcohol, drugs, etc.